-Are you naturally curious, do you want to take your skills further, know more about research, and immerse yourself for a full year in a relevant topic concerning the content, creation, and culture of digital games?
-If so, you may want to choose the Master Game Technology programme after completing your bachelor’s degree.
+Do you want to take your skills further, know more about research and immerse yourself in a relevant topic concerning the development of games?
+Then choose the Master Game Technology!

 Industry partners asked us to train master’s students with high-level skills at researching, testing, and resolving contemporary issues related to the content, creation, and culture of video games.
 The gap between academic and applied knowledge offers great opportunities for those able to review academic literature to look for findings that could be applied to create practical applications.

 This course is a great opportunity for anyone who wants to gain the very sought-after research skills that the industry is focusing on more and more, while becoming an expert in their chosen field, whether that be art, design, or programming.